Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

-Large apartment complexes or high rise apartments are the single most common housing type in Queens, accounting for 40.94% of the borough's housing units.
-Other types of housing that are prevalent in Queens include duplexes, homes converted to apartments or other small apartment buildings ( 31.46%), single-family detached homes ( 19.01%), and a few row houses and other attached homes ( 8.41%).
-Boroughs with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact boroughs that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in Queens, accounting for 41.34% of the borough's housing units.
+Other types of housing that are prevalent in Queens include duplexes, homes converted to apartments or other small apartment buildings ( 30.33%), single-family detached homes ( 19.07%), and a few row houses and other attached homes ( 9.02%).
+This particular housing mix is relatively uncommon and characteristic of boroughs that are compact and walkable, and which often have a lively downtown.

 People in Queens primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Queens has a mixture of owner-occupied and renter-occupied housing.